-When you collect robust data on what your employees do, you can identify and clear roadblocks.
+When you capture robust data on what your employees do, you can identify and clear roadblocks.
 Using our data-driven framework and knowledge transfer process, you can:

-The field of knowledge transfer relates to such common business subjects as operations management, communication, risk management, knowledge management, human capital, succession planning, and employee retention—just to name a few.
+The field of knowledge transfer relates to such common business practices as operations management, company communication, risk management within the organization, knowledge management, human capital, learning new skills, succession planning, tools and resources, sharing information, and employee retention—just to name a few.
 And yet it is none of these.

 What it is not – Confusing and sometimes parallel concepts